goderich/dissertation/dissertation.md

 The items in the first column are identified as female register using at least one of the following two criteria: (1) they are reflexes of PAn etyma, (2) they are found in Matu'uwal as female register forms with a corresponding male register form.
 All except \*\*raqis 'face' and \*\*buɹal 'moon' have reflexes in at least one dialect.

 The same root may use different derivation strategies in different dialects.
-For example, Proto-Atayal female register \*hagaʔ 'stone wall' corresponds to Plngawan *haʔ*, with deletion of /g/ followed by vowel coalescence, and to S'uli' *həgayung*, which uses suffixation instead.
+For example, Proto-Atayal female register \*hagaʔ 'stone wall' corresponds to Plngawan *haʔ*, with deletion of /g/ followed by vowel coalescence, and to S'uli *həgayung*, which uses suffixation instead.
 This confirms Li's [-@li1983] conclusion that the choice of derivation cannot be predicted phonologically.

 In parallel with different derivation strategies for the same root, the gender register distinction may give rise to suppletive forms in verbal paradigms.
 For example the Klesan verb *səməwaʔing* 'to promise (AV)' has the male register suffix *-ʔing*, as can be seen in @tbl:diff-male-reg, but its LV form is *swalan*, which is a reflex of the female register stem, reconstructed in Proto-Atayal as \*sVwal.